-OLYMPIA — The state House passed a measure Thursday to reform representation of minorities in local elections, over the objections of Republicans who said that the measure was unnecessary and potentially costly.
+OLYMPIA — The Washington state House on Thursday once again passed a measure seeking to reform representation of minorities in local elections, but as in past years, the bill is likely to face resistance in the state Senate.

 On a mostly party line 52-46 vote, the Democratic-controlled chamber passed the Washington Voting Rights Act for the third time in as many years.